 ACHIEVEMENTS

-PHOEBE enhances the effectiveness of the interventions and maximises their impact on road safety outcomes, proving that the PHOEBE Framework can support cities in promoting more safe and VRU-friendly urban environments.
+PHOEBE enhances the effectiveness of the interventions and maximises their impact on road safety outcomes, proving that the PHOEBE Framework can support cities in promoting safer and VRU-friendly urban environments.